 JG Wentworth is the largest and most recognized structured settlement purchasing company in the United States, founded in 1991 and known for its 877-CASH-NOW advertising campaigns.

-The company built its brand through an aggressive national advertising campaign, spending hundreds of millions of dollars on television, radio, and digital ads over the years.
-Their iconic opera-themed commercials and 877-CASH-NOW jingle are among the most recognizable in financial advertising.
+The company built its brand through sustained national advertising across television, radio, and digital channels.
+Its opera-themed commercials and 877-CASH-NOW jingle are among the most recognizable in financial advertising.

-Because JG Wentworth dominates the advertising landscape, many people assume they are the only option, or that they automatically offer the best rates.
-Neither is necessarily true.
-Discount rates vary from company to company, and the only way to know whether you are getting a competitive offer is to compare written quotes from multiple buyers.
-Catalina Structured Funding encourages every customer to get at least three quotes, including from JG Wentworth, and compare them side by side.
+Because J.G.
+Wentworth is the most visible name in the category, some sellers assume it is the only option available to them.
+It is not, and that is the only correction worth making here.
+Discount rates vary from company to company and from deal to deal, so the way to know whether any offer is competitive is to compare written quotes from several buyers.
+We encourage every seller to gather at least three quotes, including one from J.G.
+Wentworth, and compare them side by side.

 Why You Should Compare Multiple Structured Settlement Buyers